docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 ## Registry key method (Windows only)

-{{% restricted title="Early Access" %}}
+> [!NOTE]
+>
-The registry key method is an [early access](../../../release-lifecycle.md#early-access-ea) feature for Docker Business subscribers.
-It's available with Docker Desktop version 4.32 and later.
+> The registry key method is available with Docker Desktop version 4.32 and later.
-{{% /restricted %}}

 1. Create the registry key.
 Your new key should look like the following: